C2SM/event_registration/README.md

 The design is also determined by an institutional CMS that is very limiting.
 The only requirement for the CMS that presents the registration is that you can include iFrames.
-The Silva CMS used by ETH offeres this.
+The Silva CMS used by ETH offers this.
 The new Adobe AEM CMS to which ETH is transitioning should also offer this, but practical experience is unavailable so far.

 We have successfuly used this setup for